ROI Calculator: Salesforce ERP integration

 What will be the ROI of your Salesforce ERP integration?

-Return on investment (ROI) is always a relevant topic when consider implementing new systems.
-Data integration ROI is just as relevant, for example in the case of a Salesforce MS Dynamics integration.
+Return on investment (ROI) is always relevant when considering implementing new systems.
+Data integration ROI is just as relevant, for example, in the case of a Salesforce MS Dynamics integration.

 • Increasing revenue: Either within the current business or by developing new business initiatives.